top of page

 4. Exemptions and Flexibility

-Some developments may be exempt from local council’s development standards (e.g., lot sizes, setbacks) if they demonstrate design merit and meet SEPP criteria.
+Some developments may be exempt from local council’s development standards (e.g., lot sizes, setbacks).
+To qualify for these exemptions, projects must demonstrate design merit and meet SEPP criteria.
 This flexibility encourages innovation while maintaining neighborhood compatibility.

 Why Does Chapter 6 Matter?

-Housing Diversity: Supports missing middle housing, catering to families, downsizers, and renters.
+• Housing Diversity: Supports missing middle housing, which accommodates families, downsizers, and renters.

 Challenges to Consider

-While Chapter 6 simplifies processes, success hinges on:
+While Chapter 6 simplifies processes, success hinges on challenges such as:

-Local Character Integration: Balancing density with contextual design.
+• Local Character Integration: Balancing density with contextual design is vital.
+Developers must ensure that new buildings complement their surroundings.

-Infrastructure Load: Ensuring transport, schools, and utilities keep pace.
+• Infrastructure Load: Ensuring transport, schools, and utilities keep pace with development is essential.

-Community Engagement: Addressing concerns about overshadowing or congestion.
+• Community Engagement: Addressing concerns about overshadowing or congestion can foster community support.

 How SN Architects Can Help